hyperraza/faucet/README.md

 ## Service Description

 This simple API allows users to be funded with native token of the connected network.
 The secret of an account with funds is passed as environment variable.
-When a user request funds, a transaction from the balances pallet is made to the user's address.
+When a user requests funds, a transaction from the balances pallet is made to the user's address.

 ## Error handling

-If an error arises during the transfer (like a lack of funds from the sender account), a message will be sent to the corresponding slack channel specified via environment.
+If an error arises during the transfer (like a lack of funds from the sender's account), a message will be sent to the corresponding slack channel specified via environment.
 To avoid sending multiple messages, only one type of error will be sent every period of time, here defined as 8 hours.